charlesbrandt/public/code/javascript/nuxt.md

 import _ from 'lodash'

 Object.defineProperty(Vue.prototype, '$_', { value: _ })
-// may also work...
+// may be possible to get something like this to work...
+// doesn't work as is
-// Vue.prototype.$_.orderBy = orderBy
+// Vue.prototype.$_.orderBy = _.orderBy

 ```